Arkansas woman drowns in a flood after 911 dispatcher scolds her during her final minutes

 "The incident will certainly lead to us looking at policies within our existing Communications Unit but we have not completed a review at this time to make specific determinations," Mitchell said.

-The 911 operator may not have "realized or understood the severity of the situation," but she appeared to have acted within department guidelines, Baker told KHBS.
+The 911 operator may not have "realized or understood the severity of the situation," but she appeared to have acted within department guidelines, Baker told CNN affiliate KHBS.

 "She did nothing criminally wrong," he said.
 "I'm not even going to go so far as to she violated policy."